yashkumarsingh-dev/militart-assets/README.md

 ## 1. Project Overview

 Military is a modern asset management system designed for organizations requiring robust tracking of assets, assignments, purchases, transfers, and audit logs.
-The system features a responsive React (Vite) frontend, a secure Node.js/Express.js backend, and a PostgreSQL database.
+The system features a responsive React (Vite) frontend, a secure Node.js/Express.js backend, and a PostgreSQL databases.

 **Main Features:**